 This list is not exhaustive; if your child suffered any type of birth injury, our team can help.
 We offer compassionate legal counsel and aggressive representation.
 We are committed to fighting for the justice and fair compensation you and your family are owed.

 Call (440) 276-3535 or contact us online to schedule a free case evaluation.
-We have offices in Cleveland and Rocky River.
+We handle cases across Ohio.